kkrt-labs/keth/docs/AI-REPORT.md

 # AI-Reports

+## AI-REPORT: Differentiating Null and Zero in State/Storage Diffs (April 22, 2025)

+### Problem

+Previously, the system did not consistently differentiate between a storage slot holding the value `U256(0)` and a storage slot that was genuinely empty (absent from the state, represented as `null`).
+This ambiguity stemmed from:

+1. The ZK Proven Input (ZKPI) format providing `0` for storage slots that were touched but ultimately empty post-transaction, rather than indicating absence.
+2. The Cairo hashing logic for state/storage diffs (`hash_state_storage_diff`,
+    `poseidon_storage_diff`) implicitly treated null pointers (representing
+    absence in `args_gen` output) as `U256(0)` during hashing.
+3. The Python type system and `args_gen.py` did not explicitly model optionality for storage values, leading to potential inconsistencies during serialization.

+This could lead to having two identical state diff commitments for different tries, as the storage diffs would be the same, and the account diffs would be the same, but the nodes could be present / absent in the tries.

+### Solution

+This update introduces changes to correctly distinguish between null/absent values and the zero value (`U256(0)`) throughout the diffing and hashing
+process:

+1.  **Explicit Optional Type**: Introduced `OptionalU256` struct in `cairo-core/numeric.cairo` and corresponding `Optional[U256]` type hint in Python (`keth_types`, `args_gen`).
+This allows explicit representation of potentially absent storage values.
+2.  **ZKPI Interpretation**: Modified `mpt.ethereum_tries.PreState.from_zkpi` to
+    interpret storage values of `0` from the ZKPI data as `None` (representing absence) when populating the initial Python `Trie` structure.
+This correctly reflects the intended state before serialization.
+3.  **Serialization (`args_gen.py`)**: Updated `generate_state_arg` and
+    `generate_transient_storage_arg` to handle `Trie[..., Optional[U256]]`.
+Now,
+    Python `None` values in the storage trie are serialized to Cairo's `OptionalU256` type, likely resulting in null pointers for absent values, distinct from a pointer to `U256(0)`.
+4.  **Hashing Logic (`hash_diff.cairo`)**:
+    - Refactored `poseidon_storage_diff` and
+      `_accumulate_state_storage_diff_hashes` to work with `OptionalU256`.
+They
+      now conditionally include value components in the hash based on whether the pointer is null, correctly hashing absence differently from `U256(0)`.
+      The implicit conversion of null to `U256(0)` was removed.
+    - Updated `poseidon_account_diff` to handle cases where the `new_value`
+      account might be null.
+5.  **Comparison**: Added `OptionalU256__eq__` in Cairo and corresponding tests to compare these optional values correctly.
+Added null pointer checks to `is_ptr_equal`.

+### Impact

+These changes ensure that the Poseidon hashes generated for state and storage diffs accurately reflect the distinction between zero values and absent entries.
+This enhances the correctness of the state transition verification based on diff commitments.
+Tests were added/updated to cover the new optional types and comparison logic.

 ## AI-REPORT: Passing Objects in our Python Cairo Runner and the Rust CairoVM

 **Runner Strategy**: Keth uses a dual approach to executing Cairo: a backend in